A Survey on Uncertainty Quantification Methods for Deep Learning: Types of uncertainty source

-In summary, we highlight two primary types of uncertainty and discuss their potential sources and representations.
-As Fig.~\ref{fig:uqsource} shows, data uncertainty arises from its inherent property of the input data features and labels, and model uncertainty stems from the misspecification of model architectures, parameters, and the dataset distribution shit.
-Depending on the nature of the application, the predominant type of uncertainty may vary, and specific methods may be necessary to address them.
-These uncertainties underscore the importance of robust analysis and interpretation of data and model outputs in various fields.
+In summary, we have described the sources and representations of both model and data uncertainty.
+As Fig.~\ref{fig:uqsource} shows, data uncertainty arises from the inherent properties of the given data, while model uncertainty stems from issues such as misspecification of model architectures, parameters, and the differences in sample distributions.
+Depending on the nature of the application, the predominant source of uncertainty may vary.